tkrason/ktor-koin-mongodb-template/README.md

 @Singleton(binds = [Controller::class]) // has to bind Controller::class in order to auto-create routes
 class CatFactController(
-    private val catFactService: CatFactService, // we will be using previously created cat sercive ) : RestController<
+    private val catFactService: CatFactService, // we will be using previously created cat sercive private val useBearerAuth: Boolean // if true, Bearer token auth is turned on automatically.
+    // If false no auth is provided.
+You can add your auth in additionalRoutesForRegistration() ) : RestController<
         CatFact, // MODEL -> The Model that we are using SaveCatFactRequestBodyListItem, // REQUEST_DTO -> Class that will be treated as incoming JSON